depthbomb/PackTrack/README.md

 ![Screenshot](https://i.imgur.com/vm8JCAB.png)

 Program I quickly whipped up to track the delivery status of my new computer.
 The status is retrieved every 30 seconds.
-The window will flash until brought to the foreground whenever the progress has changed, indicating new activity.
+You will be alerted via the window flashing and a toast notification whenever there is new activity.

 Requires **.NET Framework 4.8+**